peter-hartmann/jscad-render-ts/README.md

     git clone https://github.com/peter-hartmann/jscad-render-ts.git
     cd jscad-render-ts
     yarn
-    yarn build
-    yarn serve
+    yarn start

 ## Use

+Navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080).
 Click the buttons to switch between models.
 Drag the mouse to rotate, mouse wheel to zoom, SHIFT key + mouse drag to pan.
 Some of the models are 'borrowed' from http://opencsg.org.